mol-george/msapp/README.md

 * https://github.com/jetstack/field-istio-demo/tree/master/demos

 ## next
+* fix instructions to take into account the take into account the "The Downward API" implementation
 * generate name for microservices if not provided github.com/goombaio/namegenerator
 * implement makefile
 * describe project in Yaml